RobHolme/ADTools/README.md

 * 1.2.6 - Changed view of Get-ADObjectGroupMemebership to group results by user
 * 1.2.7 - Updated results use [PSCustomObject].
 No functional changes.
 * 1.2.8 - Added account lockout status to Get-ADUserDetails
+* 1.2.9 - Added Get-ADUserLockoutStatus to report on AD account lockouts